miguelmspereira/technical_interview/README.md

 The dataset contains information about the patients' age, sex, smoking status (current, former, never), cancer stage (Stage I, II, III or IV) and tumor histology (LUAD - lung adenocarcinoma; LUSC - lung squamous cell carcinoma; other).

 In addition to the clinical data, there is RNA-seq gene expression data from ~500 genes.
 The gene expression data was normalised using standard bioinformatic tools and does not need to be processed.
+There is also a PPI dataset that you are able to leverage if you wish.

 ### The challenge:

 Build a modelling approach to predict 2-year survival in lung cancer.
-We are interested in building a model to predict survival in lung cancer and to understand how accuratele can we predict it and what are the main predictors of survival.
+We are interested in building a model to predict survival in lung cancer and to understand how accurately can we predict it and what are the main predictors of survival.

 This is a stricly technical exercise where the goal is to show code proficiency and domain of data science tools and packages.
 You are not expected to interpret the results from a clinical perpsective.